New Covid-19 asymptomatic testing centre starts at the University of Aberdeen

 New online resource to tackle gender based-violence prevention at Scottish campuses launched

-The University of Aberdeen are one of 17 Scottish universities that have come together to create and fund access to a new training course to help prevent and eradicate gender-based violence (GBV) in colleges and universities.
+The University of Aberdeen is one of 17 Scottish universities that have come together to create and fund access to a new training course to help prevent and eradicate gender-based violence (GBV) in colleges and universities.

 Kickstart for video game to bring Medieval Aberdeen to life